Robert J. Bernard Field Station

 The 85 acre Robert J. Bernard Biological Field Station (BFS) is located on the north side of Foothill Boulevard between College Avenue and Mills Avenue in Claremont, California.
 The BFS provides facilities and ecological communities for high-quality teaching and research in biological, environmental, and other sciences to the students, faculty, and staff of the Claremont Colleges.
-It may also be used by members of other academic institutions and by public groups for educational purposes.
-The BFS is a member of the Organization of Biological Field Stations (OBFS).
+It may also be used by members of other academic institutions and by public groups for educational purposes and is home to the FLUXNET site US-BFS.
+The BFS is a member of the Organization of Biological Field Stations.
 It was named after Claremont Colleges president Robert J. Bernard.

 Mission statement

 The mission statement of the Bernard Field Station, taken from the station's website, is the following:

 "To provide facilities and ecological communities for high-quality teaching and research experiences in the biological, environmental, and other sciences, to the students, faculty, and staff of the Claremont Colleges."

 Implied in the BFS mission is that this community resource exists and is valued for its pedagogic and ecological benefit to the Claremont Colleges and larger Claremont community.